arnau/ISO8601/docs/duration.md

 ```

 **Warning**: When using durations without base, the result of `#to_seconds` is
 an _average_.
-See the implementation of the atoms for details.
+See the atoms' implementation for details.

 # Operate with durations